Back

 Pet profiles

 It’s much more convenient for both customers and veterinarians if the information about a particular pet is stored in one place.
-Virtually all mobile veterinary apps come with pet profiles: easily customizable repositories where the user can specify their animal’s name, age, breed, weight, ID, existing health conditions, food preferences, and any other bit of data that can be useful during the examination.
+Virtually all mobile veterinary apps come with pet profiles: easily customizable repositories where the user can specify their animal’s name, age, breed, weight, ID, existing health conditions, food preferences, and other bits of data that can be useful during the examination.

 Many customers have more than one pet, so a single account should support multiple pet profiles.